sirocco-gallery/refraktor/README.md

 nothing here is hard-coded to one site.
 Built as the consumer half of the [sirocco.gallery](https://sirocco.gallery) WebMCP reference implementation.

-See live demo here: [sirocco provider and consumer loop](https://youtu.be/0D4jC-KZzNs)
+See live demo here: [sirocco WebMCP provider and consumer loop](https://youtu.be/0D4jC-KZzNs)

 ## How it works